things to do in Antigua Guatemala

 Romantic/Relaxing Things to do in Antigua Guatemala

-Antigua Guatemala is a great place to spend with someone special, or give yourself some much needed TLC, whether that means relaxing in one of the many cafés and gardens, tucking into a dreamy corner of a French crepe restaurant, or enjoying live music at any number of places in Antigua and its surroundings.
+That might mean relaxing in one of the many cafés and gardens, tucking into a dreamy corner of a French crepe restaurant, or enjoying live music at any number of places in Antigua and its surroundings.

 25. Enjoy coffee and chill vibes at Artista de Café